jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/good-stuffs.md

 ["Respecting Levels of Abstraction"](https://simpleprogrammer.com/2017/01/27/respecting-abstraction/) by Jonathan Boccara

->A given level of abstraction is characterized by **what** is done in it.
+> "A given level of abstraction is characterized by **what** is done in it."
 <br /><br />
->When we move from a higher level of abstraction to a lower one, the execution of the tasks in the less abstract level is **how** we implement the more abstract level.
+> "When we move from a higher level of abstraction to a lower one, the execution of the tasks in the less abstract level is **how** we implement the more abstract level."

 <!--
 > ![Respect Levels of Abstraction image](https://spzone-simpleprogrammer.netdna-ssl.com/wp-content/uploads/2017/01/respect_levels_of_abstraction2.png)